NachoColl/blockchain-web-services/docs/index.md

 #### Realtime Fees Trading

-To execute Smart Contracts and write into Blockchain, you need fuel5.
+To execute Smart Contracts and write into Blockchain, you need fuel<sup>5</sup>.
 It is a fee required to execute transactions, like the fee you pay when using your credit card to support the network.

-As an example, if a company wants to use Smart Contracts to write its document’s signatures in the blockchain to add transparency and trust value to its portfolio, every Smart Contract signing call will require funds to be available to pay for the blockchain network fees (Figure 5).
+As an example, if a company wants to use Smart Contracts to write its document’s signatures in the blockchain (to add transparency and trust), every Smart Contract signing call will require funds to be available to pay for the blockchain network fees (Figure 5).

 At some point, company developers will have to deal with employing a credit card or bank account to buy ETH recurrently and estimate how much gas they require at any time.